IHUAndroid/IHU_Lesson2_material/README.md

 ![logging types](https://github.com/UomMobileDevelopment/Lesson03-material/blob/master/logging-types.png)

-We will need this code portion:
+We will need to write some code!

 ```
             // These two need to be declared outside the try/catch